 Now the City plans to sell it off – so we’ve established this campaign to stop it from happening.
 Because we need our parkland, now more than ever.
 And because, if the City sells Plouffe Park, there’s no park in Ottawa that’s not at risk.

-Want to get involved or show your support?
 Share your email below and we’ll keep you in the loop with the latest developments.
+Check out past emails here.

 To learn more about the proposal and see #SavePlouffePark in the news, check out our Resources.